Scott Smitelli

 Last month, I assembled and uploaded a video showing a timelapse road trip from Pittsburgh, PA to San Mateo, CA. I’ve had a lot of requests from people (two, actually) who wanted to know how I managed to put the video together.
 So I’ll share the tricks and pitfalls I discovered in my work.

-The data came entirely from my friend Angelo.
+The location data came entirely from my friend Angelo.
 He ran the InstaMapper app on his iPhone for the majority of the trip.
 It ran sporadically during the first day, and it occasionally needed to be turned off throughout the journey so he could use the phone functions.
 But for a large part of the trip, it sampled the date/time, latitude, longitude, altitude, speed, and heading every 30 seconds.
 Each point was uploaded to InstaMapper’s servers, where friends and family could go online and track our progress in real-time.

 Angelo put together a few map overlays and some graphs of our speed over time, but I thought I could do one better.
 So I asked him to export all the trip’s points in a CSV file, and set to work trying to pull something out of it.
 The data file looked like this: